jd-116/klemis-kitchen-api/README.md

 #### API host parameters

 ```
-API_SERVER_PORT=
 API_SERVER_DOMAIN=
 ```

-Provide the server domain and port the API exposes for the application to communicate with
+Provide the server domain the API exposes for the application to communicate with

 #### Authentication parameters